 However, there are a lot of deadlines the borrower must abide by along the way to ensure the closing guarantee remains in place, including one fairly aggressive one.
 They require borrowers to lock their mortgage rate within six days of the purchase contract and pay for the appraisal.

 Additionally, some loans are excluded from the promotion, including jumbo loans.
 Read the fine print to ensure you’re eligible.

-At the moment, Redfin Mortgage is only available to customers in Illinois, Pennsylvania, Texas, Virginia, and Washington D.C.
+At the moment, Redfin Mortgage is only available to customers in Illinois, Minnesota, Ohio, Pennsylvania, Texas, Virginia, and Washington D.C.
 They plan to expand to additional new markets in 2018.

 Should be interesting…

 - Initially only available to buyers represented by Redfin real estate agents

 - No incentive to agents whose buyers work with Redfin Mortgage

 - Totally digital, online process with expected quick closings

 - Single portal for lender, agent, title company, and customer

 - Mortgage advisors paid on customer reviews, not commission